madisonvolpe/covid/README.md

 ### etl_extract

 *etl_extract* simply captures the COVID-19 daily report data from the repository linked above and saves it into the directory that you specified when creating the etl_covid object.
-Specifically, when creating the etl_covid object and specifying the directory, *etl_extract* creates raw and load folders inside the directory. *etl_extract* extracts the daily report data files from the repository and saves them inside the raw folder.
-No other modifications are made to the data and what you see on github is saved as a csv inside the raw folder.
-Each daily report is saved as its own csv.
-Additionally, you can fill in month, day, and year arguments to specify a specific time period of data.
+Specifically, when you create the etl_covid object and specify the directory, raw and load folders are created inside the directory. *etl_extract* will extract the daily report data files and save them inside the raw folder.
+No other modifications are made to the data and each daily report is saved as its own csv inside the raw folder.
+Additionally, you can fill in month, day, and year arguments to capture data for a specific time period.

 ```{r}
 covid_data <- etl("covid", db = covid_db, dir = "/Users/madisonvolpe/Documents/covid_data")